Frequently Asked Questions

 Are private servers supported?

-Yes, you can connect to password-protected servers by entering the password in the connection panel.
+Yes, you can connect to password-protected servers by entering the password in the connection bar.

 Troubleshooting